tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"id":2070,
 		"fun_introduce":"The Anti-DDoS Pro supports protection for addresses of IPV4 and IPV6 both.", "product_name":"Anti-DDoS Pro",
-		"fun_name":"Support to Protection for IPV6 Address"
-	}
+		"fun_name":"Anti-DDoS Pro supports the protection for IPV6 address" }
 ]